 Plenty of business cards with no annual fee make it easy to net rewards without yearly costs.
 However, business cards with annual fees usually come stacked with statement credits and higher earning rates.
-If you’re considering a credit card for freelancing with an annual fee, make sure you can recoup the cost and then some through your spending.
+If you’re a freelancer considering a credit card with an annual fee, make sure you can recoup the cost (and then some) through your spending.

 You may find that standard business cards have spending categories you don’t need if you work from home, such as gas, flights and hotels.
-Compare the rewards categories for the business cards you’re considering to see where you spend, and earn, the most and.
+Compare the rewards categories for the business cards you’re considering to see where you spend (and earn) the most.
 For example, a freelance web developer may have recurring software and services subscriptions, so they should target cards that offer elevated points or cash back in that category.

-How does the card help me run a business?
+How can a business card help you run a business?